-If you can’t afford your mortgage, it may be better to sell the house and move into a rented home.
+If you can’t sell the house and move into a rented home.
 Selling your home may also become necessary if you are relocating due to a job change.
 If the property is an investment and prices are crashing, it is better to sell quickly and cut your losses unless you have the holding power to ride the storm and wait for prices to come up again.
 There are many possible scenarios in which it becomes necessary to sell a home quickly.
 This is easier said than done, especially in difficult market conditions.

 Sometimes the market conditions are so bad that you owe the lender more money than what your home is worth.
 Many people found themselves in this situation at the height of the recent housing market crisis.
 In fact, some people owed their lenders almost twice what their home was worth.
 If you can’t afford to pay your mortgage any longer, foreclosure and short sales are two possible exit options before you.
 With either option, you lose the home and the money you invested in it, but a short sale is preferable because it causes less damage to your credit rating.

 Why would a Bank do a Short Sale?

 A short sale is a distress sale with the approval of the lender.
 The lender allows you to sell the property for less than what you owe on the mortgage.
 After a successful short sale, the lender will usually waive the shortfall.
 However, this is not guaranteed unless it is agreed in writing by the lender or the property is located in a state where the law forbids the lender from recovering the deficit.
 In the US, this law is currently in force in 12 states.